gvwilson/sdxjs/loader/index.md

 A [%g namespace "namespace" %] is a collection of names in a program that are isolated from other namespaces.
-Most modern languages provide namespaces as a built-in feature so that programmers don't accidentally step on each other's toes.
+Most modern languages provide namespaces as a built-in [%g feature_software "feature" %] so that programmers don't accidentally step on each other's toes.
 JavaScript doesn't,
 so we have to implement them ourselves.